 Withdrawing Your Winnings

-If you are withdrawing for the first time to a bank card and this is the same one you used to deposit then in most cases this will go through no problem as you will have already have been verified.
+If you are withdrawing for the first time to a bank card and this is the same one you used to deposit, then in most cases this will go through no problem.

-Once verified you can request a withdrawal, if it is higher than the minimum for that payment method, you should be paid out following a short processing period.
+When you request a withdrawal, if it is higher than the minimum for that payment method, you should be paid out fairly quickly following a short processing period.
+Beware some operators will charge you a fee if you withdraw under a certain amount; for example a fee of £3 could be taken if you withdraw £10 or less.

 Playing to Win or Playing for Fun

-More so than any other form of online gambling bingo is played most often for fun.
-On the other hand there are some massive prizes to be won in bingo and many also play to win.
+More so than any other form of online gambling, bingo is played primarily for fun.
+On the other hand, there are some massive prizes to be won in bingo and many do play to win as well.

 Bingo games, whether real or online, are based on mathematical probabilities.
 This is how the gaming sites ensure they will always make a profit.